-This urban fantasy was published by Orbit on September 2, 2014 and has 336 pages.
+This urban fantasy that was published by Orbit on September 2, 2014 and has 336 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Fated, Cursed, Taken, Chosen, Veiled, Burned, Bound
+Other books by this author which I have reviewed include Fated, Cursed, Taken, Chosen, Veiled, Burned, Bound

 Fifth in the Alex Verus urban fantasy series set in London and revolving around Alex, a diviner.

 That was unexpected, and very sad.
 All those problems Anne is having, the help she’s trying to provide, and then Varian explains that Anne comes across as creepy, to everyone but Alex.
 Light problems are not the only ones Anne is having, seems she has some hypocritical issues as well.
 The way she comes down on Alex is really herself with whom she’s so angry.
 I felt for her, but I was more angry than anything.
 The bitch.
 If ya got problems, don’t project them onto others.
 Don’t judge others for your issues.

 It’s a horrible world for magic users of either side.
 If you’re on your own, any mage can legally kidnap you and force you into their household.
 If you’re an apprentice, then at least you have a mage to miss you, demand you back, fight to get you back.
 Dark mages in particular like taking slaves, some want them for experiments, some use them as fuel sources, and worse.